-The District's net position increased by \$9,896,841.
-The increase consists of an increase in Cash and Investments of \$2 million, an increase in Accounts Payable of \$430,954, along with Bonds and Notes Payable decreasing \$2.4 million while the Southeastern Pennsylvania Schools Trust increased \$301,902.
-This is offset by an increase in Intragovernmental Receivables of \$2.2 million primarily as a result of additional grants procured as a response effort to the COVID-19 Pandemic.
-In addition, the deferred outflows of resources increased \$603,596 due to the accounting under GASB No. 68, Accounting and Financial Reporting for Pensions and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
-Deferred inflows of resources increased \$9.3M that was offset by total liabilities decreasing \$16 million.
-The decrease in liabilities is a direct result of the decreased Net Pension Liability of \$14.7 million as well as a reduction in Net Bonds and Notes Payable of \$2.4 million.
+The District's net position increased by \$7,730,517.
+The increase consists of an increase in Cash and Investments of \$7.1 million, an increase in Accounts Payable of \$1.2 million, along with Bonds and Notes Payable decreasing \$3 million while the Southeastern Pennsylvania Schools Trust decreased \$600,932.
+This is offset by an increase in Intergovernmental Receivables of \$259,285 primarily as a result of additional grants procured as a response effort to the COVID-19 Pandemic.
+In addition, the deferred outflows of resources increased \$3M due to the accounting under GASB No. 68, Accounting and Financial Reporting for Pensions and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+Deferred inflows of resources decreased \$9M in addition to total liabilities increasing \$9 million.
+The increase in liabilities includes an increase in Payroll Accrual and withholdings of \$4M.